- Should AT be considered for all infants and toddlers with disabilities?

 Yes, AT can promote a child’s participation in family activities and routines.
-Professionals should work with the child and his/her family to identify the activities and routines the child does or would like to do.
-Discuss how the child participates in activities and routines and what families feel children are learning.
+Professionals should work with the child and his/her family to identify the activities and routines the child performs or would like to participate.
+Discuss how the child participates in activities and routines and what the family feels the child is learning.
 Often, AT can help children participate more fully in the activity/routine, or the activity itself may provide a context for learning.
-If an IFSP team considers the need for AT and determines that more information is needed, then an AT Assessment may need to be completed.
+If an IFSP team considers the need for AT and determines that more information is needed, then an AT assessment may need to be completed.

 - Is AT required for all infants and toddlers who have an IFSP?

 No, the decision regarding the need for AT must be made on an individual basis by the IFSP team.